JohnGrime/MolecularUtilities/Programs/README.md

 ## <a name="UnwrapTrajectory"></a> UnwrapTrajectory

-_Unwrap molecules in a LAMMPs trajectory so they are not broken across periodic boundaries._
+_Unwrap molecules in a LAMMPS trajectory so they are not broken across periodic boundaries._

 This functionality can be useful when visualizing molecular systems to ensure that molecules are contiguous in space, rather than seeing discontinuities in molecular structures due to coordinates being wrapped across [periodic boundary conditions](https://en.wikipedia.org/wiki/Periodic_boundary_conditions).